joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/18/us/trump-protests-inauguration.html

 **To Be From L.A.
 Is to Know Its Twin Temptations, Beauty and Danger**\
-`Somini Sengupta, a Times climate reporter, on her relationship with the city, its mythology, and a reckoning with disaster.`\
+`Somini Sengupta, a Times climate reporter, on the city, its mythology, and a reckoning with disaster.`\
 https://nytimes.com/2025/01/18/climate/los-angeles-beauty-and-danger.html

 **Fashion’s TikTok Conundrum**\